This hotel comes with great pools and Puerto Calero Marina is just 2 minutes’ walk away.

 twin room with sea view

-Twin room with sea view sleeps up to 3 - can be sold as a single, with twin beds and a single bed, daily maid service with towel change and linen change twice weekly.
+Twin room with sea view sleeps up to 3 with twin beds and a single bed, daily maid service with towel change and linen change twice weekly.
 Cots are available, but if room is fully occupied there is no cot space.